-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for the proposal to elect directors, votes "FOR," "WITHHOLD," abstentions and broker non-votes; (ii) with respect to the proposal to ratify the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, votes "FOR," "AGAINST" and abstentions; and (iii) with respect to the proposal to approve, on an advisory basis, the compensation of our named executive officers, votes "FOR," "AGAINST," abstentions and broker non-votes; and (iv) with respect to the proposal regarding frequency of stockholder advisory votes to approve executive compensation, votes for frequencies of "one year", "two years," "three years", abstentions and broker non-votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for the proposal to elect directors, votes "FOR," "WITHHOLD," abstentions and broker non-votes; (ii) with respect to the proposal to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, votes "FOR," "AGAINST" and abstentions; and (iii) with respect to the proposal to approve, on an advisory basis, the compensation of our named executive officers, votes "FOR," "AGAINST," abstentions and broker non-votes.
 For Proposal 1, withhold votes, abstentions and broker non-votes have no effect.
 For Proposals 2 and 3, an abstention will have the same effect as an "AGAINST" vote and broker non-votes will have no effect.
-For Proposal 4, an abstention will have no effect and will not be counted towards the vote total and broker non-votes will have no effect.